PUBLICATION ETHICS

 Information obtained in confidential services, such as refereeing manuscripts or grant applications, must not be used without permission of the author of the work.

-1. DUTIES FOR EDITORS
+1. FOR EDITORS

 • Peer review

-The articles must typically be reviewed by at least two external and independent reviewers, and where necessary the editor should seek additional opinions.
+The articles must typically be reviewed by at least three external and independent reviewers, and where necessary the editor should seek additional opinions.
 The editor team will be responsible for selection of reviewers who have suitable expertise in the relevant field and shall follow best practice in avoiding the selection of fraudulent peer reviewers.
 The editor shall review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers in order to determine whether there is any potential for bias.
 The editor shall assure that the peer review process is fair, unbiased, and timely.

 • Fairly Evaluate

-LAJ’s editorial policies encourage transparency and complete, honest reporting, and the editor should ensure that peer reviewers and authors have a clear understanding of what is expected of them.
+JLAP’s editorial policies encourage transparency and complete, honest reporting, and the editor should ensure that peer reviewers and authors have a clear understanding of what is expected of them.
 The editor should evaluate the articles for their intellectual content without regard to gender, sexual orientation, religious belief, ethnic origin of the authors.

 • Cautious on the Published Record